role

 Discard Designs — Exam Level Proficiency

-Study Path Flow : Finding the narrative arc
+Study Path Flow : From Insight to Action

 From the perspective of students, seeing the gap between where they stand and where they would want to be would be great but simultaneously we wanted to close that gap and to do that we needed a roadmap that never overwhelmed the students.